 Origins and evolution from traditional Chinese medicine

-Korean royal physician Dr. Heo Jun wrote Dongeuibogam in the 17th century, creating the first encyclopedia of Korean medicine.
-The text remained an instructional cornerstone for generations of Korean Medicine Doctors.
-The constitutional framework became a hallmark of Korean acupuncture, allowing practitioners to devise therapeutic strategies based on each person’s unique energetic traits.
+Dr. Heo Jun, a royal physician, wrote Dongeuibogam in the 17th century — the first true encyclopedia of Korean medicine.
+Generations of Korean Medicine Doctors learned from it.
+That constitutional lens became a signature of Korean acupuncture, giving us the ability to tailor treatment to each person's unique energetic makeup.

 How it differs from Chinese and Japanese acupuncture